IPO allotment in Nepal: how the lottery actually works and why everyone gets 10 kitta

 Two practical consequences for the honest retail applicant:

-• Family-based scaling works only if everyone is genuinely a separate economic unit.
+- Family-based scaling works only if everyone is genuinely a separate economic unit.
 A spouse with independent income and an independent bank-funded ASBA is fine.
 A nephew with no income whose application is being funded from your account is the exact pattern the system now catches.
+The setup errors that sink first-time applicants — wrong bank linkage, mismatched KYC, a dormant demat — are catalogued in the Mero Share and DEMAT mistakes post.

 For deeper investing context, the right shares vs bonus vs cash dividend post covers what happens to your kitta after listing, and the NEPSE sectors decoded post covers which sectors typically reward IPO winners (hydropower listing-day patterns, microfinance valuation traps, etc.).